Prices remained under control during martial laws: Shujaat

 LAHORE: Pakistan Muslim League-Quaid President and former prime minister Chaudhry Shujaat Hussain on Friday said Prime Minister Imran Khan should direct the committee made under the chairmanship of the Speaker National Assembly to resolve the core issues of people on a priority basis.

-He said that besides opposing the Martial Law, all four Martial Laws could be quoted as exemplary because best arrangements were made even during the first two weeks to resolve problems like price control, inflation, unemployment and a number of other issues, which are appreciated by people even today.

 The committee instead of wasting time on focusing political issues during its meetings should present valuable recommendations for redressing the core issues of people besides holding of free and fair elections, the PML-Q president asserted.
 He said various committees were formed during his era but their reports have been thrown into the cold storage, adding that huge efforts and energies are required to prepare the reports of committees, so these reports should be implemented pragmatically.
-Prime Minister Imran Khan should determine the time period for this committee.
+Prime Minister Imran Khan should determine the time period for this committee, otherwise this committee could become a ‘corporation committee’, he concluded.